How to Think in a Foreign Language: Tips to Train Your Brain to Think in Another Language

 This is especially important for languages that structure sentences differently than English.
 Japanese, for example, puts verbs at the end of sentences.
 If you're translating word by word from English, you'll sound robotic and unnatural.
 But if you learn and think in Japanese phrase patterns, it flows naturally.

-Start with just five minutes.
-Think about whatever comes to mind, but force yourself to do it in the foreign language.
+- Start with just five minutes.
+Think about whatever comes to mind, but force yourself to stop translating in your head.
 When you hit a word you don't know, work around it or make a mental note to look it up later.
-The goal is to keep the flow going in the target language.
+The goal is to keep the flow of thinking in the target language going.

 This feels really awkward at first.
 Your brain will resist and keep slipping back into your native language.
 That's normal.
 Just gently redirect back to the target language and keep going.